code4recovery/online-meeting-list/README.md

 ## Contributing

 1. Create an issue that describes the problem you are solving.
 Screenshots are helpful.
 1. Create a branch with your code.
+(Style note: please alphabetize your properties!)
 1. Create a pull request that references the issue.
 Please name `joshreisner` as a reviewer.

 ## Deployments